Cognigy/Documentation/docs/en/docs/ai/billing.md

 #### Scenario 1

-**An end-user sends exactly 50 user inputs within less than 24 hours.**
+**An end user sends exactly 50 user inputs within a period of less than 24 hours.**

 An end user begins interacting with a Cognigy.AI-powered virtual agent and sends 50 user inputs.
 The entire interaction takes 15 minutes.
 The system will record *1 billable Conversation* as the end user had fewer than 51 user inputs and only interacted with the system for 15 minutes.